Art Literacy in the Classroom

 You can see the rotations and a schedule of the artists month by month by looking at the Box Rotation section on this website.
 Each year the rotation adjusts to bring a new set of artist lessons to the students.

-The visual lesson presentations vary in length depending upon the age of the students, from about 15 to 30 minutes followed by the production time which is typically an additional 30 minutes.The lessons are written for the volunteer to follow in presenting the visual (slide or PowerPoint) portion of the presentation.
+The PowerPoint lesson presentations vary in length depending upon the age of the students, from about 15 to 30 minutes followed by the production time which is usually an additional 30 minutes.The lessons are written for the volunteer to follow in presenting the PowerPoint portion of the presentation.
 They cover objectives which help meet the Oregon State and Beaverton School District curriculum standards for the visual arts.

 Generally, the lesson and art project are presented and done within an hour.
 It is a busy hour!
 Total time commitment for each lesson is generally between three and four hours which includes training, classroom and prep time.
 There are six artist lessons presented during the year from October to June at the elementary level and three lessons in the middle school.